 This does not apply to Florida car owners.

-Did someone’s carelessness cause your injury in a Florida car crash or other type of accident?
+Did someone’s carelessness cause your injury in a Florida rental car accident?
+Were you hurt in another type of incident?

 I want to represent you!